1878 - 1953

 About

-Georgian Head of State Joseph Stalin was born Josef Vissarionovich Dzughashvili on 18th December, 1878 in Gori, Georgia and passed away on 5th Mar 1953 Moscow, Russia aged 74.
-He is most remembered for The leader of The Soviet Union.
+Georgian Head of State Joseph Stalin was born Josef Vissarionovich Dzughashvili on 18th December, 1878 in Gori, Georgia and passed away on 5th Mar 1953 Moscow, Russia SFSR, Soviet Union aged 74.
+He is most remembered for de facto dictator of The Soviet Union.
 His zodiac sign is Sagittarius.

 Relationship Statistics